 The construction safety list also includes heavy construction contractor Nova Group Inc. of Napa, California.
 “Nova understands that safety, quality and production are equally important and that you can’t have one without the other,” says its corporate safety officer.

 It’s admirable that a dedication to workplace safety has enabled three construction firms to land on the prestigious EHS Today recognition list.

 Workers injured on the job in Charlotte are typically entitled to workers’ compensation benefits.
-If you have been denied earned, deserved benefits, you can appeal the decision with the help of a workers’ comp attorney.
+If you have been denied earned, deserved benefits, you can appeal the decision with the help of a Charlotte work injury lawyer.